 Ph.D., Clemson University

-Dr. Colton started at Utah State University in the fall of 2014.
-His research addresses the intersections of rhetorical theory, ethics, and politics within technical communication and related fields, from concerns of pedagogy to social justice.
+Dr. Colton has been at Utah State University since 2014.
+His research addresses the intersections of rhetorical theory, ethics, and politics in the fields of technical communication and rhetoric, from concerns of pedagogy to social justice.
 He is particularly interested in how classical and contemporary ethical frameworks inform the production, practice, and critique of collective activism via social and mobile media and accessibility technologies.
-He has published in Enculturation, the Journal of College Science Teaching, and the Journal of Interactive Technology and Pedagogy.
+His work has appeared in Computers and Composition, Technical Communication Quarterly, Present Tense, and other academic journals.

 Colton, J. (2016).
 Revisiting Digital Sampling Rhetorics with an Ethics of Care.
-Computers and Composition: An International Journal.
+Computers and Composition: An International Journal, 40, 19-31.

 Ph.D., University of Wisconsin-Milwaukee